abondance68/binary_tree_data_structure/README.md

 The **left child** of 5 , which is 3, has it own two children , 1 and 4 .<br>
 The **right child** of 5, which is 8, has its own two  children, 7 and 9 .

+The codebase  in this repo, will show you how to create a binary tree and how to traverse it in order to print all of its elements as proof that Go can be used for creating a tree data structure.
+Therefore, it will not implement the full functionality of a binary tree, which also includes deleting a tree node and balancing a tree.